I love exploring cities on a bike. The best bike tours in Madrid are healthy and sustainable, what else could you ask for?

 Remember that it is not allowed to join most tours without booking.

 Booking in advance one of the best bike tours in Madrid locks in your spot.
 Furthermore, you will be able to receive important information from your guide in case there are changes to the tour.

 In addition, there is usually a minimum and a maximum number of participants.
-If you go to the meeting point without booking, the group could be full and do not accept additional participants.
+If you go to the meeting point without booking, the group could be full and not accept additional participants.

 The booking process for the best bike tours in Madrid is really easy.
 Just click on the link of the tours you are interested in where you can read all the necessary information.

 For instance, the general information regarding the tour itinerary can be found in the “Overview”, “What to Expect”, “Additional information”, and “Frequently Asked Questions” sections on the tour page, often including a sample tour itinerary with the approximate duration of each stop.

 The “What’s Included” section shows a list of what is and what is not included in the tour.

 You can check availability at any time by selecting your desired date and number of guests and clicking “Check Availability”.